Phase Thermalization: from Fermi Liquid to Incoherent Metal: Incoherent Metallic bath

-In order to discuss transport properties, we need connected part of the ``gauge invariant" (i.e. internal indices are summed over) four point functions of $\chi$ fields, or equivalently two point functions of $\widetilde{G}$ fields.
-To achieve this, we expand $\widetilde{G}^x, \widetilde{\Sigma}^x$ around their saddle point values $G_s, \Sigma_s$ as follows
+Coming to transport, since the fermions are uncharged, only transport is of interest is that of energy.
+The $\chi$ fermions themselves are localized at lattice sites and the bilocal fields are responsible for transport.
+Hence we look at the connected part of the ``gauge invariant'' (i.e. internal indices are summed over) four point functions of $\chi$ \cite{Gu:2016oyy}